 \subsubsection{Performance on Training-Set Specimens}

 }

-On the three training steel specimens, non-linear architectures substantially outperform Ridge Regression across all load levels.
-For E212 and E841, Random Forest, XGBoost, and the Neural Network maintain prediction errors within approximately ±0.1 GPa across the complete load range, including at the shallowest contacts where apparent hardness is inflated by a factor of two above~\(H_{0}\)~(Table~\ref{tab:rmse_all}, Figure~\ref{fig:error_e212}).~
+On the three steel specimens included in the training dataset, all non-linear architectures substantially outperform Ridge Regression across the full load range, maintaining depth-independent predictions even at the shallowest contacts where the apparent hardness is inflated by a factor of up to two (Table~\ref{tab:rmse_all}, Figure~\ref{fig:error_e426}).
+The tree-based models achieve the lowest RMSE on each training specimen, with values between 0.027 and 0.083 GPa and corresponding MAPE values between 0.31\% and 1.13\%.
+These values are consistent with their internal test performance: these models interpolate accurately within the material manifold they were trained on.

-The intermediate specimen E426 is a notable exception: all non-linear architectures yield RMSE above \(0.16\)~GPa, slightly higher than for E212 or E841.
-This elevated error is not attributable to load-boundary effects but reflects contact response variability arising from the complex multiphase microstructure of E426 that is also confirmed by a high deviation in HV values from the supplier, and a quantified limitation of the current dataset discussed in Section~\ref{microstructural-and-compositional-analysis}.
+Both PCNN variants show moderately larger errors on the training steels (RMSE between 0.195 and 0.352 GPa).
+This is the expected counterpart of their constrained formulation: because the prediction is reconstructed through \(\widehat{H}_{\mathrm{ref}}=H_{\mathrm{app}}/\sqrt{1+q}\) with a bounded correction, the PCNNs cannot reproduce specimen-specific noise patterns and instead enforce a smooth, Nix--Gao-like correction across all loads (Figure~\ref{fig:error_e426}).
+The relative (MAPE) errors are largest for the softest specimen E212 across all models; because its reference hardness is only 2.0 GPa, absolute errors of \(\sim\)0.1--0.35 GPa translate into inflated percentage values, and the pronounced elastoplastic pile-up of its ferritic/pearlitic microstructure introduces additional contact-area scatter at shallow depths.

 \hypertarget{blind-validation-on-the-quarantined-steel-specimen}{